 Why haven’t I heard about this before?

-We are trying to publicise the event as widely as possible.
-We have asked every animal protection group in Australia that we know of (over 300 groups) to publicise the event.
+To the best of our ability we strive to publicise the event as widely as possible.
+We have contacted every animal protection group in Australia that we are aware of (currently over 300 groups) to help us with this task.

 Is the event catered?

 Yes, a general admission ticket includes morning and afternoon teas, as well as delicious lunches.
 All meals are vegan.

 As well as the Forum, the Saturday evening social event will be catered with tasty vegan food.
 Social dinner tickets must be purchased separately through our online ticketing system.

 I genuinely can’t afford the ticket price.

 We understand that for some their financial situation might be a constraint to them attending the Forum.
 We don’t want to turn away anyone who is genuinely looking for positive ways to become a more effective animal rights advocate.
 If this is you, please contact us “info[at]activistsforum.com” to negotiate a more affordable entry fee.